itsmebombie/ascii-video/README.md

 This setting determines whether the program generates the palettes automatically for each image.
 If you disable this, you will need to edit the `PALETTE` variable according to your necessities.

-### FASTER_AUTO_PALETTE

-This setting determines whether the program uses a faster method of auto-generating the palettes for each image.
-If this is set to True, the Python program is going to be faster and the end result may look better for videos with lots of colors and the `--colors` flag being set to a small amount such as `4`.
-For videos with lots of colors and with the `--colors` flag bigger than `8`, disabling this option may result in better color palettes but also a big increase in the compilation time.
-You can also try this when your video just doesn't look right.
-And if this doesn't fix it, then you can try increasing the `--colors` flag or try using a custom palette.

 ### CUSTOM_PALETTE

 This setting is only applied when `AUTO_PALETTE` is disabled.
 With this setting you can configure a custom palette for the video/image.
 The setting's format must look like this: `[(0, 0, 0), (255, 0, 0), ...]`, where every tuple is an RGB value.